marq24/ha-tibber-pulse-local/TIBBER-PULSE-AS-NON-TIBBER-CUSTOMER.md

 ## Step-by-Step

-1. Reset your Tibber Bridge by plugging/unplugging in 10 times.
+1. Reset your Tibber Bridge by plugging/unplugging it 10 times.
 LED is green now.

 1. Sometimes, now the params tab is empty and no file upload works.